apache/submarine/docs/design/environments-implementation.md

 Environment profiles (or environment for short) defines a set of libraries and when Docker is being used, a Docker image in order to run an experiment or a notebook.

-Docker and/or VM image (such as AMI: Amazon Machine Images) defines the base layer of the environment.
+Docker and/or VM-image (such as, VirtualBox/VMWare images, Amazon Machine Images - AMI, Or custom image of Azure VM) defines the base layer of the environment.
+Please note that VM-image is different from VM instance type,

 On top of that, users can define a set of libraries (such as Python/R) to install, we call it kernel.